OpenDDS/OpenDDS/docs/devguide/content_subscription_profile.rst

   * The natural join operation is commutative and associative, thus the order of topics has no impact.

-  * The semantics of the natural join are that any fields with the same name are treated as “join keys” for the purpose of combining data from the topics in which those keys appear.
+  * The semantics of the natural join are that any fields with the same name are treated as "join keys" for the purpose of combining data from the topics in which those keys appear.
     The join operation is described in more detail in subsequent sections.

 * The condition has the exact same syntax and semantics as the filter expression (:ref:`content_subscription_profile--filter-expressions`).